sueddeutsche/editron/docs/doc-editor-options.md

 ## Overriding editor options

+> Recap: for each _data-value_ an _editor_ is assigned to it, to render the user-interface and manage the data updates.
+Here the json-schema is passed to the editor with an options object, containing the sanitized options from `editron:ui`-property.
+Each editron-ui starts with a call to `editron.createEditor`.
+In this case, options may also be passed directly to the method, which will override any options, defined in json-schema, for this editor-instance.

-Remember, you can override editor options using the `editron.createEditor`-method:
+So, you can override editor options using the `editron.createEditor`-method:

 ```js
 editron.createEditor("#/title", dom, {